Handling IRS Audits – Mistakes On Return By Your CPA

 #1.
 Consult Your Tax Preparer

 The IRS will send you a notice of errors or mistakes, which you can then take to your CPA or tax preparer for an explanation.
-In most cases, a tax preparer that makes mistakes will be willing to pay for some, if not all of the associated fees.
+In most cases, a tax preparer who makes mistakes will be willing to pay for some, if not all, of the associated fees.

 #2.
 Pay The Charges